Pottery - First Slipware Firing since 1959

 Pottery - St. Ives - Kiln Opening - April 2010

-and the other potters - Jacob Bodilly, Kat Livsey and Midiro
+kiln and the other potters - Jacob Bodilly, Kat Livsey

-Endo were on hand to help clean off the pots hot from the
+and Midiro Endo were on hand to help clean off the pots

-kiln in front of a crowd of visitors.
+hot from the kiln in front of a crowd of visitor

 Leach - Muchelney Pottery - Kiln Opening - September 2009